swisscom/dop_common/doc/plan_format_v0.0.1.md

 This hash contains some basic settings for the plan.
 Currently there is only one setting supported

 ### max_in_flight
-The amount of parallel steps DOP will be executing.
+The amount of nodes DOP will be executing commands on in parallel.

 ```yaml
 plan: